coozila/agi-gpt-plugins/src/alpha_plugins/planner/README.md

 ### Getting started

-After you clone the plugin from the original repo (https://github.com/rihp/alpha-planner-plugin) Add it to the plugins folder of your alpha repo and then run alpha
+After you clone the plugin from the original repo (https://github.com/rihp/agi-gpt-planner-plugin) Add it to the plugins folder of your agi-gpt repo and then run agi-gpt

 ![image](https://user-images.githubusercontent.com/12145726/235688224-7abf6ae4-5c0a-4e2d-b1b2-18241c6d74b4.png)